StefanVonRanda/Boa-lang/docs/boa.md

 ### Indentation Rules

-- Files must use indentation for structure (`.boa` uses spaces by default).
-Tabs are supported but the entire file must choose one style; mixing spaces and tabs results in a compilation error.
+- Files must use indentation for structure (`.boa` uses tab by default).
+Spaces are supported but the entire file must choose one style; mixing spaces and tabs results in a compilation error.
 - Indentation increases by a single step per nesting level.
 Skipping levels or partial indentation raises an error.
-- Blank lines are ignored; comments may appear on their own line or inline.
+- Blank lines are ignored; comments can appear on their own line or inline.

 ### Comments

 - Single-line comments begin with `//` and extend to the end of the line.
-- Block comments use `/* ... */` and may appear inline.
+- Block comments use `/* ... */` and can be inlined.
 - The compiler emits comments verbatim in formatted mode.
-Running with `-m`/`--minify` strips them.
+Running with `-m`/`--minify` removes them.

 ## Variables and Constants